 “Dehydration can cause headaches,” says Clint Steele, DC, a chiropractor and holistic health expert from Portland, Maine.
 “Making sure you are drinking enough water is hugely important.
 Consuming at least 64 to 70 ounces of water every day is crucial in helping to prevent health problems and also in helping reverse current health issues, including headaches.”
-Don’t miss these other 10 natural remedies for headaches.
+However, keep in mind it’s possible to drink too much water.
+(Don’t miss these other 10 natural remedies for headaches.)

 Hunger or “hangry”

 No, you’re not imagining things when you’re ready to eat.
 Hunger is one of several surprising headache causes.
 You can blame it on adrenal fatigue, says Jacob Teitelbaum, MD, physician, author, and pain expert.
 “Blood sugar drops and adrenal fatigue causes your muscles to contract, so you not only get irritable, but you may also have a headache,” he says.